Ex-Twitter execs face GOP questioning on Hunter Biden story | Politics

 "Today's hearing is the House Oversight and Accountability Committee's first step in examining the coordination between the federal government and Big Tech to restrict protected speech and interfere in the democratic process,'' Rep. James Comer, the chairman, said in his opening statement.

-The witnesses Republicans subpoenaed to testify are Vijaya Gadde, Twitter's former chief legal officer; James Baker, the company's former deputy general counsel; and Yoel Roth, former head of safety and integrity.
+The witnesses Republicans subpoenaed to testify were Roth, Vijaya Gadde, Twitter's former chief legal officer and James Baker, the company's former deputy general counsel.

-Democrats have a witness of their own, Anika Collier Navaroli, a former employee with Twitter's content moderation team.
-She testified last year to the House committee that investigated the Capitol riot about Twitter's preferential treatment of Donald Trump until the then-president was banned from Twitter two years ago.
+Democrats brought a witness of their own, Anika Collier Navaroli, a former employee with Twitter's content moderation team.
+She testified last year to the House committee that investigated the Capitol riot about Twitter's preferential treatment of Donald Trump until the then-president was banned from the site two years ago.

 The hearing is the GOP's opening act into what lawmakers promise will be a widespread investigation into President Joe Biden and his family, with the tech companies another prominent target of their oversight efforts.